 Strawberry plants like regular water but too much can be a bad thing.
 Check the soil before watering to see if it is dry 1-2 inches down.

-Mulch the plant with bark mulch or straw which will help to regulate the water added to strawberry.
+Mulch the plant with bark mulch or straw which will help to regulate the water that reaches the roots.
 Bark mulch will absorb extra water and slowly release it over time.
 Slow down your watering schedule and allow time in-between watering for the soil to dry out slightly.

 Overwatering is more likely to happen to potted strawberry plants.
 Make sure they are not sitting in a tray of water as their roots can become too wet and rot.
 This will stop them from absorbing the nutrients they need and the leaves can turn yellow.